charleskoffler/clprolf/README.md

 NATURE VERSUS CLASS

 The class keyword emphasizes mold and inheritance.
 Nature keyword limits a bit inheritance, and it's more restrictive, but keep behind the idea of inheritance, as well as having the same nature implies an inheritance.
 Nature aims to avoid pure technical inheritance, and promote composition in other cases.
-It could give arguments to limit multiple inheritance for simu_rewo, if it would exist in java, and could bring a solution to diamond problem.
+It could give arguments to limit multiple inheritance for simu_real_world_obj, if it would exist in java, and could bring a solution to diamond problem.

 LEARNING CURVE